Youyi (actress): Early life

-Youyi was born in Hong Kong, raised in Taiwan and Singapore.
-Her father is an Indonesian and her mother Vietnamese of Chinese descent.
-Youyi has a sister, Julina Halim, a behavioural coach.

 Youyi spent her childhood in Taipei, where she completed her elementary studies.
 She had then relocated, spending her adolescent years in Singapore, where she completed her high school at Chung Cheng High School and tertiary education in Temasek Junior College, and eventually pursuing a bachelor's degree in accountancy at Nanyang Technological University in 2003.

 In 2008, Youyi decided to pursue her second university degree in translation and interpretation at SIM University (now Singapore University of Social Sciences) and was awarded the bronze award for academic excellence in "SPH Awards of Excellence".

 Career

-Youyi had an interest in the radio industry, and signed up for the DJ Hunt audition organised by radio station YES 933 while in junior college.
-She came in as the first runner-up in the competition to Lim Peifen but decided to complete her university education after A' Levels.

-In 2003, Youyi signed up for a radio DJ audition organised by JIA 883 before she graduated from Nanyang Technological University, and won a full-time contract as a presenter on radio at JIA 883.
-During her career in the radio industry, she hosted the morning and evening drive time programmes on radio, before being invited to audition for a television presenter role in 2008.